kristianmandrup/ember-big_project/README.md

-# Ember::BigProject
+# Ember BigProject

-Create a sensible and extensible Ember project structure for larger projects ;)
+Create a sensible and extensible Ember project structure for big projects ;)

 ## Installation